OuhscBbmc/redcap-migration/migration-to-new-server.md

   * It's tedious, but very helpful when you're running through it a few times and forget if you did something for the current practice run, or the previous practice run.
   * It's much quicker in the long run.
-* Our scripts are a starting point, but you'll need your own document
+* Our [Linux scripts](https://github.com/OuhscBbmc/redcap-migration/blob/main/sources/redcap-installation-public-oklahoma.md) are a starting point, but you'll need to fork your own document
 * Every institution's setup is different, including:
   * network topology
   * authentication